The $117 Million Mirage: Why Most Legacy Gift Lists Are Illusions

 • Estimated bequest value of at least $10,000

-Still promising, but a 96% reduction worth investigating—especially since the average bequest is $92,000.
+Still promising, but a 96% reduction is definitely worth investigating—especially since the average bequest is $92,000.

 The real shock came during verification calls.